PROS and CONS of New and Rebuilt Steinways:

 1. Unparalleled Touch/Tone

-In a heavily used institutional setting a Steinway & Sons piano has a lifespan of approximately 50 years when properly maintained.
-In a home, with standard usage that lifespan can often be much longer.
+In a heavily used institutional setting, a properly maintained Steinway & Sons piano has a lifespan of approximately 50 years.
+In a home with standard usage, that lifespan can often be much longer.
 The famous rim construction process creates the shell/foundation for a very durable instrument.
-Contrast this to other brands where a 10 to 30-year life is common.
+Contrast this to other brands where a 10 to 30-year life is ordinary.

-Only brand new Steinways enjoy the superior knowledge, expertise, and legacy of the Steinway factories since 1853.
-Steinway has produced 139 engineering patents to date 13 in the last 10 years alone.
+Only new Steinways have enjoyed the accumulated knowledge, expertise, and legacy of the Steinway factories since 1853.
+Steinway has produced 139 engineering patents to date, 13 in the last ten years alone.

 4. Spirio Technology Option